Functions

 Functions can be used before their declaration:

-, but can still be called from main
+add and sub are declared after main, but can still be called from main.

 This is true for all declarations in V and eliminates the need for header files